dmidk/Open-Data-QGIS-plugin/Guide.md

 DMI gathers large numbers of weather- and oceanographic data every minute that are used in forecasts, warnings, climate data and climate models.
 DMIs Open Data allow the user to freely download and use all this data.
 Documentation and more information about DMI Open Data can be found [here](https://confluence.govcloud.dk/display/FDAPI/Danish+Meteorological+Institute+-+Open+Data).
 This guide will only describe the actions behind the plugin that is available in QGIS, how to use it and the outputs.
-The plugin allows the user to easily import data from DMIs Open Data from Meteorological Observations (metObs), Climate Data (climateData), Lightning Data (lightningData), Radar Data (radarData) and Oceanographic Observations (oceanObs).
-At each tab must be used in order to get data.
+The plugin allows the user to easily import data from DMIs Open Data from Meteorological Observations (metObs), Climate Data (climateData), Lightning Data (lightningData), Radar Data (radarData), Oceanographic Observations (oceanObs) and Forecast Data (forecastData).
 An API-key can freely be created [here](https://confluence.govcloud.dk/display/FDAPI/User+Creation).

 ## Installation